bleachevil/Project3/README.md

 ## HOW IT WORKS

-This example will follow Nancy, an employee at ABC inc. She requires a loan for a down payment of her car and needs $1,000 immediately.
-By entering into this contract, she can choose to deposit $100 over the next 10 days and receive her $1,000 immediately.
-The company automatically withdraws the $100 from Nancy's salary daily until maturity.
+This example will follow Nancy, an employee at ABC inc. She requires a loan for a down payment of her car and needs $100 immediately.
+By entering into this contract, she can choose to deposit $10 over the next 10 days and receive her $100 immediately.
+The company automatically withdraws the $10 from Nancy's salary daily until maturity.

-Alteratively, Nancy has an obligation to pay a creditor $1,000 at the end of the week.
-She enters into a 10-day contract where she is to deposit $100 daily.
+Alteratively, Nancy has an obligation to pay a creditor $100 at the end of the week.
+She enters into a 10-day contract where she is to deposit $10 daily.
 Since she doesn't need the money immediately, she withdraws her money at maturity.
-Since she held her funds in the contract until maturity, she is awarded 15% on her deposits.
+Since she held her funds in the contract until maturity, she is awarded 20% on her deposits.

-On the user's end, they will see our streamlit interface where they enter their name, address, desired duration, deposit amount, as well as the start/end date.
-Once they submit, they will receive a certificate with their deposit amount that they can cash in when they choose. `The same process is valid for redemptions`

 ## BENEFITS